regina-normal/aux/packaging/docker/README.txt

 - set up a backports source in /etc/apt/sources.list, and fix priorities for debootstrap in /etc/apt/preferences to use this source
-- apt-get install debootstrap zstd curl
+- apt-get install debootstrap zstd curl rpm
 - apt-get install debian-keyring (should already be present)
 - manually install a recent ubuntu-keyring package from an ubuntu mirror

 - apt-get install docker.io
 - add the ordinary user to the docker group, and log out / log in again

-- add the APT source: deb https://people.debian.org/~bab/rinse unstable/ and fix priorities for rinse in /etc/apt/preferences to use this source
-- apt-get install rinse
-- for newer distros, add extra package lists in /etc/rinse/*.packages, mirror locations in /etc/rinse/rinse.conf, and post-install scripts in /usr/lib/rinse/
+- for newer distros, remember to add extra package lists in rinse/packages/, mirror locations in rinse/rinse.conf, and post-install scripts if necessary in rinse/postinst/.

 Docker *may* need specialised configuration.
 Around mid-2021 it was observed that Fedora Rawhide would not allow the creation of threads (which meant that